 My friend has a never-ending source of stories from her father in law, a loveable soul, but one with a terrible habit of going into a situation with one set of misconceptions and coming out of it with them bent yet further from the truth.
-Luckily, neither of us holds any position in Parliament, or has a high-profile political career, or is in anyway related to the aristocracy, so his pronouncements that, for example, Greece has never been a Christian country, tend not to cause Duke of Edinburgh-esque scandal.
+Luckily, neither of them holds any position in Parliament, or has a high-profile political career, or is in anyway related to the aristocracy, so his pronouncements that, for example, Greece has never been a Christian country, tend not to cause them Duke of Edinburgh-esque scandal.

 Not so poor old George Osborne.
 His father-in-law, Lord Howell, did them both the misfortune today of dropping a tremendous clanger in a House of Lords’ debate on fracking.
 With what appeared to be the admirable aim of pouring oil (or perhaps gas) on troubled waters, he reassured his fellow peers that there were obviously “beautiful, rural areas” where the horrid industrial accoutrements of extracting shale gas – trucks, roads, disturbance – would provide entirely justifiable opposition to any such developments.
 No fear!
 The solution, naturally, is not to lump all parts of the UK together.
 Why not, instead, look to the “large, and uninhabited, and desolate areas” of the country, particularly those in the North East, where “there is plenty of room for fracking…well away from anyone’s residence”.
 (And, presumably, where all those bits of heavy industrial machinery would blend seamlessly into a landscape already composed largely of pit heads, smoke stacks and cooling towers.)